 Mun Sou was instrumental in setting up the Malaysian Housing Developers Association in 1973, and was appointed at the behest of the Malaysian Government and by the Hong Kong Government to advise and act on special assignments in the 1980s.

-- Acted for Malaysian company in taking over Dunlop plc in England (1980 – 1984).
+- acted for the Malaysian company in taking over Dunlop plc in England (1980 – 1984).
 Succeeded in gaining board seat and worked in conjunction with lead banks, Barclays and Natwest, in the restructuring of Dunlop.

-- Appointed by Hong Kong Government in October 1986 following the collapse of the Ka Wah Bank Ltd., Hong Kong.
+- appointed by the Hong Kong Government in October 1986 following the collapse of the Ka Wah Bank Ltd., Hong Kong.
 Advised and acted in relation to both criminal and civil matters.
 This included the arrest of a director and other accomplices for fraud.
 The director pleaded guilty and was sentenced to prison.
 Filed claims against various directors of the Bank and their accomplices for damages on the basis of conspiracy to defraud.
-Some of these actions are still continuing.

 In recent years, he has advised in and led numerous complex transactions including strategic investments, large-scale mergers, restructurings and public takeovers.